communitiesuk/epb-update-address-base/README.md

 - `specify-address-base-version` Allows you to change which address base version is stored as the current latest version - does not actually update the data to match.
 Use with care.
 - `get-address-base-version` Tells you which is the latest version to have been added to your database

-For your initial set up, use `full-address-base-reload` on an empty address_base table.
+For your initial set up, use `full-address-base-reload` on an empty address_base table, e.g

+`npm run full-address-base-reload`

 For normal operating, use `update-address-base-auto` for your updates.

 ## Test

-To run the tes suit locally use the following cmd:
+To run the test suit locally use the following cmd:

 `npm run test`